rush spring 2018

 “The best way to find yourself is to lose yourself in the service of others.” ― Mahatma Gandhi

 The Brothers of Alpha Phi Omega prides itself on being an all-inclusive, service-based fraternity that is composed of people from many different backgrounds and cultures.
 The spirit of the Brothers of Alpha Phi Omega embodies the desire to be impassioned leaders, faithful friends, and devoted servants to the world.
 It does not matter who you are or where you are from; what truly matters are the meaningful connections that you will create through this fraternity and finding a sense of belonging in our Brotherhood.
-We sincerely hope that you will accept our invitation to come to our spring rush events and meet the actives that are all proud to say they are a part of ΑΦΩ.
+We sincerely hope that you will accept our invitation to attend our fall rush events and meet some of the people who we are proud to call our brothers.

 What is Alpha Phi Omega?

 Alpha Phi Omega is a co-ed National Service Fraternity, originally founded by Frank Reed Horton at Lafayette College in 1925.
 Inspired by the Boy Scouts of America, Horton felt there should be a collegiate organization that would strengthen people in the ideals of personal growth, tolerance, clean living, active leadership and support of the community.
 Alpha Phi Omega was born in this spirit and built upon the principles of Leadership, Friendship, and Service.
 Today at UCLA, the Chi chapter of Alpha Phi Omega carries on this tradition, building friends and leaders within the UCLA student body as well as around the nation and completing over 1500 hours of community service per term.